illumine/articles/Implementing-2-way-SSL-in-Java-using-TLS-and-Self-Signed-Certificates/Keystore-Trustore-part-1.md

-# Implementing 2-way SSL in Java using TLS and Self Signed Certificates part1
+# Implementing 2-way SSL in Java using TLS and Self Signed Certificates part1: Keystore-Trustsore
-Consider that we want to implement in Java a secure communication (Transport Layer Security ) for a system called `MySystem`.
+Consider that we want to implement in Java a secure communication [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) for a system called `MySystem`.

 ## The problem